wanglaibao/http4k/src/docs/guide/modules/webdriver/index.md

 | Frames|no||
 | Multiple windows|no||

-Use the API like any other WebDriver implementation, by simply passing your app HttpHandler to construct it:
+Use the API like any other WebDriver implementation, by simply passing your app HttpHandler to construct it.
+Note that we now support version 4 of the API, which has deprecated the old `By` implementations. http4k ships with a custom set of JSoup `By` implementations, so be sure to import `org.http4k.webdriver.By` instead of the old `org.openqa.selenium.By` ones (which will fail with a `ClassCastException` when used).

 #### Code [<img class="octocat"/>](https://github.com/http4k/http4k/blob/master/src/docs/guide/modules/webdriver/example.kt)